Peko7182/RW-Mod-Structure-Builder/README.md

 ## Features

 - Automatically creates the basic folder structure for a RimWorld mod
+- Optionally **creates a Visual Studio project** if selected
+- Automatically saves build output to `Common/Assemblies`
 - Generates the `About.xml` file with user-provided metadata
 - Supports adding mod dependencies, load order, and incompatibilities
 - Handles mod preview image and icon